Amy Allen - SENCo

 Bev Locke - Secretary

 I have been a member of staff at St. Bartholomew's since 1995, during which time I have worked as Midday Supervisor, Learning Support Assistant and School Secretary.
 I have also served as a Staff Governor and have been an active member of F.O.S.B.A.
 I am the mother of two children, both of whom attended St. Bartholomew's and although it is some time since they left, they still maintain links with the school.
-My main interests are reading, jewellery making, cookery and dog walking.
+My main interests are reading, jewellery making, baking, gardening and walking.

 Rachel Marshall - Learning Support Assistant